mengbinhao/jack-note/docs/english/NPR.md

   - disenchantment n
   - forging n
   - alleviate vt
-  - inequality n | equality n
+  - inequality n | equality n | equation n
   - quality n/adj

   > what should we be looking for in terms of this coming to an end?